dakirk/EC444-Team2-Upneja-Martin-Kirk/quest-3/report.md

 ## Solution Design

+### Front-end

-There are bootstrap 5 toggle buttons to turn on/off the data reading.
+In our HTML file, we embedded bootstrap 5 toggle buttons to turn sensor readings on or off.
 The on-toggle command is evaluated through jquery functions to take away the necessity of a submit button.
-The water alarm button cannot be set to a value other than a positive number and provides an alert when anything else is entered.
-There is a find my device button as well that lights up the red led when pressed.
+The water alarm button cannot be set to a value other than a positive number and provides an alert when a number less than or equal to zero is entered.
+We also embedded a "find my device" button that lights up the red led when pressed.

-The data is read from the TCP Socket and is graphed into ChartJS at a rate of every 1/10 of a second.
-Toggling off the data collection also hides the relevant line.
+Sensor data is read from the TCP Socket and is graphed into Canvas.js every 1/10 of a second.
+Turning sensor readings off hides the relevant line in the graph and sends a HTTP post request to the node.js server that carries a JSON payload.
+The JSON payload is as follows:

+{
+"state": 0
+}

+If sensor readings are turned back on, the state key is set to 1 in the JSON payload.
+All post requests coming from the frontend carry a payload of this form, with the ony exception being the request that updates the water interval.
+In this request, the state key could be set to any positive integer number of seconds.

+### Back-end

+Our node.js server handled HTTP post requests, sent sensor data to the front-end through TCP sockets, and received sensor data from the ESP32 through UDP sockets.
+In the node file, called server.js, we defined a global state variable that initializes to "111101800".
+The first four bits correspond to on/off switches for the vibration sensor, thermistor, battery monitor, and water alarm, respectively.
+The 5th bit correponds to the device pinger.
+The rest of the string is an integer number of seconds corresponding to how often the water alarm will go off.

+In each of the six post requests, we index the JSON payload to obtain the updated state.
+Then, we convert the number to a string and update the global state variable.
+For example, if the vibration switch is turned off, the new state will be "011101800".
+In each post request, the updated state is sent to the ESP32 through the UDP socket.

+The server was hosted on port 3000, and the UDP socket was connected through port 3333.
+We port-forwarded port 3000 to port 2222 using DDNS.
+To do so, we obtained a domain from No-IP.com.
+Our domain name was ec444group2.hopto.org:2222.

+### Embedded

+### Wiring

 ## Sketches and Photos
 <center><img src="./images/example.png" width="70%" /></center>